HSBC

 Goal

-When dealing with loss, users often struggle to find clear guidance and emotional comfort online.
-Existing digital resources are either too clinical or overly generic, failing to address the complexity of human emotions during grief.
-The challenge was to understand how digital experiences can offer genuine empathy, while still providing practical support.
+When dealing with loss, users often struggle to find clear guidance and emotional reassurance in digital services.
+Existing bereavement experiences tend to be either overly clinical or too generic, failing to reflect the emotional complexity of grief.
+The challenge: How might we design a digital experience that delivers genuine empathy while still providing clear, practical support throughout a highly sensitive service journey?

 Result